 Qisda Corporation ("Qisda") is both the parent company and the ultimate controlling party of the Company.
-As of December 31, 2021 and 2020, Qisda holds 51.41% and 35.04%, respectively, of the number of ordinary shares outstanding of the Company, and it has prepared the consolidated financial statements for public use.
+As of December 31, 2022 and 2021, Qisda holds 51.41% of the number of ordinary shares outstanding of the Company, and it has prepared the consolidated financial statements for public use.